 What’s the makeup of Gorilla’s staff?
 How big are you and where is your team located?

 We’re a team of 20 with our office located in the heart of St. Louis’ Central West End and most of our team local.
 The two Founders – Joe Sullivan and Jon Franko – have built an in-house team of Marketing Strategists, Copywriters, Designers, Developers, Account Coordinators and Project Managers around them.
 Collectively, this group possesses specialties in brand positioning, content marketing, SEO (search engine optimization), website development and optimization, email, account-based marketing and sales enablement.
 Learn more about our team.

-How can your marketing people who know nothing about my business possibly write content that will resonate with our audience?
+How can your marketing people who know nothing about my business possibly create content that will resonate with our audience?

 When it comes to producing content, our job is simple – to extract the knowledge of your company’s subject matter experts and translate it into well-organized, professionally-written content that will resonate with your audience.
 We’ll be the first to acknowledge that we’re not the experts on the content.
 You are.
 Our expertise lies in asking the right questions that pull the right insights out of your team’s brains, and supplementing those insights with research.
 Because our writers come from journalism backgrounds, they’re well-versed in learning about unfamiliar, complex topics and producing engaging content around them.